webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Vanity-of-the-Vanities.md

 ---
 aliases:
-- "Vanity of the Vanities"
+  - Vanity of the Vanities
 tags:
   - Compendium/CSRD/en/Artifacts/Vanity-of-the-Vanities
   - Artifact
   - Artifact/Modern-Fantasy
+title: Vanity of the Vanities
+collection: Artifacts
+kind: Compendium
 ---
 ## Vanity of the Vanities

 >1d6